Introduction: Who This Article Is For

 The Flawed Foundation of Stress Management

 Most stress management advice focuses on reducing symptoms, not eliminating the source.
-Most ofyou reading this will have dealt with long term stress, which is extremely detrimntal to your mental and physical health!
+Many people who have dealt with long-term stress know how detrimental it can be to both mental and physical health.

-Mental health professionals and self-help resources alike offer practices designed to “help you cope”, but that’s part of the problem.
+Mental health professionals and self-help resources often offer practices designed to “help you cope,” but that’s part of the problem.
 Coping isn’t thriving.
 Coping isn’t peace.

 Stress shows up when there’s a gap between internal resistance and external reality.
-You resist a job demand, a family member’s behavior, a financial trigger, and that internal resistance activates your nervous system.
+You might resist a job demand, a family member’s behavior, a friend’s actions, or a financial trigger, and that internal resistance activates your nervous system.
 Recognizing how your personal habits and attitudes contribute to your stress level is essential for taking responsibility and making real change.

 Let’s break down the cycle most people live in:

-2. You try to “manage” it through meditation, breathing, or scheduling
+- You try to “manage” it through meditation, breathing, or scheduling.

-4. You blame yourself for not “doing it right”
+- You blame yourself for not “doing it right.”

 The MULTI billion stress management industry sells control-based techniques to a biology that can’t be controlled under pressure.